Section 179 Tax Deduction By Vehicle Weight Over 6,000 Pounds

-Please don't hesitate to lean on Jones Buick GMC Casa Grande as a resource.
+Please don't hesitate to rely on Jones Buick GMC Casa Grande as a resource.
 We take pride not only in being a great dealership but also in being a source of information on the auto industry.
 You can always give us a call or visit our dealership to discuss how to take advantage of Section 179.

 What Is Section 179?